longzhenren/SimpleVLA-RL/README.md

   </p>
 </div> -->

+> Motivated by the progress of DeepSeek-R1, we demonstrate that even simple 0/1 reward signals can enable effective online RL for VLA models and significantly reduce their dependence on training data.

-With **only one trajectory** per task for supervised fine-tuning (SFT), SimpleVLA-RL leverages online reinforcement learning (RL) with simple outcome-level 0/1 rule-based reward signals to achieve performance comparable to full-trajectory SFT.
+With **only one trajectory** per task for SFT, SimpleVLA-RL leverages online RL with simple outcome-level 0/1 rule-based reward signals to achieve performance comparable to full-trajectory SFT.

 <div align="center">
 <img src="figs/teaser.png" alt="Performance of SimpleVLA-RL." width="75%" />